SwiftERM Hyper-personalisation for ecommerce email marketing

 AI hyper-personalisation guide a technical solution

 The modern consumer has ever-changing preferences and to satisfy them brands are turning to AI hyper-personalisation strategies that help to increase customer engagement, boost loyalty, and ultimately drive sales.
-In this article, we will discuss the topic of AI-powered hyper-personalisation, and highlight some remarkable ways businesses use it across different industries, and explore some of the tools and tips businesses can use to level up their individualisation game.
+In this article, we will discuss the topic of AI-powered hyper-personalisation, highlight some remarkable ways businesses use it across different industries, and explore some of the tools and tips businesses can use to level up their individualisation game.

 The modern customer has ever-changing preferences.
 To satisfy these customers, brands are turning to AI personalisation, a technology powered by artificial intelligence, machine learning, and natural language processing.
 With the new AI-powered personalisation tools, brands are actively exploring how to increase customer satisfaction and engagement, boost loyalty, and ultimately drive sales.